buenoalvezm/MEDECA/README.md

 - **03_differential_expression.Rmd**: perform differential expression analyses in the discovery and replication cohorts
 - **04_cancer_classification.Rmd**: classification models to predict presence of cancer
 - **05_cancer_type_analyses.Rmd**: investigate specific cancer types

+The expected runtime for the demo on a regular desktop computer is approximately 1 hour.

+Expected outputs include plots and files summarizing the differential and machine learning results, which will be stored in the results/ and data/processed/ directories.

 # License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for more information.